- Circuit Description

 - Mono construction: One Modulus-86 board per channel.

-- Differential input with nearly 90 dB CMRR eliminates hum and ground loop issues.
+- Differential input with over 90 dB CMRR eliminates hum and ground loop issues.

 - Power supply agnostic.
 The phenomenal power supply rejection ensuring consistent, high performance even with unregulated power supplies and switch mode supplies.